Banner: Detail from Lloyds of London by Richard Coward

 Jo Stapleton, Suspended (Chemogram)

-The Foundation funds projects which promote, preserve, develop or practice the art and techniques of analogue photography and support learning in analogue photographic techniques.
+The Scheme funds projects which promote, preserve, develop or practise the art and techniques of analogue photography and support learning in analogue photographic techniques.

 A successful project will therefore achieve some or all of the following: